a-mcego/gavel/README.md

 ## What is it?

 Gavel is a free and open-source program for practicing foreign language through sentence training.
+Through the tagging feature it can also be used for linguistic research.

 ## Implemented features